ilectra/durham/docs/hardwarelab/index.md

 # Durham HPC Hardware Lab

-The Durham HPC Hardware Lab is hosted by the [COSMA HPC facility](https://cosma.readthedocs.io) and provides Durham and UK researchers with access to cutting edge technologies and facilities.
+The Durham HPC Hardware Lab provides Durham and UK researchers with access to cutting edge technologies and facilities.

+## Testbed

 These include: